zhangty019/zhangty019.github.io/_posts/2023-05-29-Support-Generation-for-Curved-3D-Printing.md

 author: Tianyu Zhang
 ---

 Robot-assisted 3D printing has drawn a lot of attention because of its capability to fabricate curved layers that are optimized according to different objectives.
 However, **the support generation algorithm based on a fixed printing direction for planar layers cannot be directly applied to curved layers** as the orientation of material accumulation is dynamically varied.
 In this project, we propose **a skeleton-based support generation method for robot-assisted 3D printing with curved layers**.
-The support is represented as an implicit solid so that the problems of numerical robustness can be effectively avoided.
-The effectiveness of our algorithm is verified on a dual-material printing platform that consists of a robotic arm and a newly designed dual-material extruder.
-Experiments have been successfully conducted on our system to fabricate a variety of freeform models.

 **Here is some bold text**